MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <hr>

 ## Features:
-<p>This site has four pages with a total of nine features.</p>
+<p>This site has three with a total of nine features.</p>

 ### Home Page

 #### Navigation Bar

 <ul>
-    <li>The navigation bar is featured on all four of the pages that make up the website.
-The navigation bar includes links to the Home Page, the Services Page, the Gallery Page and the Contact Page, and also the logo that re-directs you to the home page.
-The navigation bar is identical on each page to allow for easy navigation for each of the users.
-The design of the navigation bar is simple to limit ambiguity with the user. </li>
-    <li> The main purpose of the navigation bar in the site is to allow the user easy travel through the site without the need of a previous or back button. </li>
+    <li>The navigation bar is very limited to what I can do, where you can go and what options there are to choose from.
+The nav bar is basically a start quiz button.  </li>
     <li> The navigation will also be responsive across all devices, which will also serve to the accessibilty of the site do a myriad of users.</li>
     <li>The page that the users is on currently is underlined.</li>
     </ul>